Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/tutorial.rst

 `CRISPRdiff <crisprdiff.html>`_ can be used to quickly and easily identify the spacers that are shared and distinct between CRISPR arrays.
 Here we will use it to visualise the three clusters of arrays that we saw in the :ref:`network-tutorial`.
 For this example we will create a directory within our Minced_CRISPRs/ directory and save plots at that location.

-**N.B.** In the following sections, the spacers within arrays will be referred to using their index within the array and their colour. e.g. the leader-most (i.e. left-most) spacer in a given array is spacer 1, while the next spacer (2nd spacer) is spacer 2.
+**N.B.** In the following sections, the spacers within arrays will be referred to using their index within the array and their colour. e.g. the leader-most (i.e., left-most) spacer in a given array is spacer 1, while the next spacer (2nd spacer) is spacer 2.
 From the trailer end, spacers will be numbered using negative numbers.
-E.g. the trailer-most (i.e. right-most) spacer is spacer -1, while the next spacer from the trailer end is -2 etc.
+E.g. the trailer-most (i.e., right-most) spacer is spacer -1, while the next spacer from the trailer end is -2 etc.

 .. code-block:: shell

-	Minced_CRISPRs$ mkdir PLOTS
+	Minced_CRISPRs$ mkdir Plots
-	Minced_CRISPRs$ cd PLOTS/

 First let's look at the left-most cluster in which all arrays have a low level of similarity to one another.

 .. code-block:: shell

-	Minced_CRISPRs/PLOTS$ cctk CRISPRdiff -a ../PROCESSED/Array_IDs.txt -o left_cluster.png 2 4 7 12 17
+	Minced_CRISPRs$ cctk CRISPRdiff -a PROCESSED/Array_IDs.txt -o Plots/left_cluster.png 2 6 11 17 18

 That produces a plot similar to that shown below (the below plot was generated using the additional option ``--plot-height 1.5`` to reduce vertical spacing).

 .. image:: images/diff_tutorial_left.png

 In the above image, it is clear that most spacers are not shared between arrays as they are depicted as thin, black rectangles.
 This is consistent with the network representation in which all the edges in this cluster have a light colour.
-In fact, all of the arrays in this cluster share their trailer-most spacer (spacer -1, green), but other spacers are either unique or only shared by a subset of arrays.
+In fact, all of the arrays in this cluster share their trailer-most spacer (spacer -1, cyan), but other spacers are either unique or only shared by a subset of arrays.
 This pattern may indicate that these arrays come from a common ancestral array that diverged long ago as only the presumably oldest spacer (trailer-most) is shared.

 Other interesting relationships are also clear.
-For example, Arrays 4 and 7 share a black spacer (-5 in array 7, -4 in array 4), which is surrounded on both sides by spacers that are not shared between these two arrays.
+For example, Arrays 2 and 17 share a black spacer (-5 in array 7, -4 in array 4), which is surrounded on both sides by spacers that are not shared between these two arrays.
 Some possible explanations for this pattern of spacer sharing will be discussed below in the :ref:`tree-tutorial` section.

 .. code-block:: shell

-	Minced_CRISPRs/PLOTS$ cctk CRISPRdiff -a ../PROCESSED/Array_IDs.txt -o left_cluster.png 1 9 11 14
+	Minced_CRISPRs$ cctk CRISPRdiff -a PROCESSED/Array_IDs.txt -o Plots/middle_cluster.png 5 12 20 21

 .. image:: images/diff_tutorial_middle.png

 .. code-block:: shell

-	Minced_CRISPRs/PLOTS$ cctk CRISPRdiff -a ../PROCESSED/Array_IDs.txt -o left_cluster.png 3 13 16 18
+	Minced_CRISPRs$ cctk CRISPRdiff -a PROCESSED/Array_IDs.txt -o Plots/right_cluster.png 7 8 9 15

 .. image:: images/diff_tutorial_right.png